Saudi Arabia appoints Prince Muqrin as second deputy PM

 The succession beyond King Abdullah, who is nearly 90 and the fifth of Ibn Saud's sons to reign, is a sensitive subject among the al-Saud dynasty's hundreds of princes.

-(This story was corrected in the second paragraph to clarify that the position has often been second in line, not third)

-(Reporting by Angus McDowall; Writing by Raissa Kasolowsky; Editing by Kevin Liffey)
+(Reporting by Angus McDowall; Writing by Raissa Kasolowsky; Editing by Louise Ireland)